Aruba Tanning Advice

 Coral Reef Safe Sunscreen

-Coral reef safe sunscreen should be your GO-TO product for sun protection in Aruba.
+Coral reef-safe sunscreen should be your GO-TO product for sun protection in Aruba.
 Aruba's Ministry of Environment announced that as of January 1st, 2019, the transition for a ban on sunscreens that contain oxybenzone goes into play.
-This is to ensure a full ban by the year 2020.
+A full ban has gone into effect as of 2020 (all imports, sales, and production of sunscreen containing Oxybenzone will be penalized).

 To view more information on why it is important to bring awareness to the matter of protecting the Ocean's coral reefs - See our blog, Aruba’s Chasing Coral Event: A Campaign to Save Our Coral Reefs and Inspire Action - here.